 Skip to Content

-Type 2 diabetes is a lifelong disease that happens when your body can't use insulin the right way or when your pancreas can't make enough insulin.
+Type 2 diabetes is a disease that happens when your body can't use insulin the right way.
+Over time, your pancreas can't make enough insulin.
 It often affects people who are overweight and not physically active.

 Insulin helps sugar (glucose) move from the blood into the body's cells, where it can be used for energy or stored.
 Without insulin, sugar can't get into the cells, and your blood sugar gets too high.
 Over time, high blood sugar can lead to problems with your eyes, heart, blood vessels, nerves, and kidneys.

-You may be able to manage diabetes by eating a balanced diet and getting regular exercise.
+You may be able to manage diabetes by eating healthy foods and getting regular exercise.
 But some people need medicines to help control their blood sugar levels.

 Current as of: